Writing advice

 Background

 The background is sometimes included in the introduction itself, and provides the reader with a description of the state of the art as well as with the definitions/vocabulary needed to understand the rest of the paper.
 Like everything else in the paper, the background has to be carefully crafted to align with the key message of the paper.
-Thus, when discussing prior research in the field, don’t just simply say what this prior work did, but focus on the aspects of the prior work that are relevant to your paper, and highlight the gaps in this research that are targeted by your work.
+Thus, when discussing prior research in the field, don’t just simply say what this prior work did, but focus on the aspects of the prior work that are relevant to your paper, and highlight the gaps in this prior research that are targeted by your work.
 The background should not read like a comprehensive review of a field.

 Methods